 Native Utah Plants

-Hymenoxys acaulis var. arizonica
+Tetraneuris acaulis var. arizonica

 Couldn't load pickup availability

-Sol Dancer Daisy (Hymenoxys acaulis var. arizonica 'Sol Dancer') is a true gem for water-wise gardeners and native plant enthusiasts alike.
+Sol Dancer Daisy (Tetraneuris acaulis var. arizonica 'Sol Dancer') is a true gem for water-wise gardeners and native plant enthusiasts alike.
 Its cheerful yellow blooms rise above tidy clumps of fine-textured foliage like little sunbursts, bringing early and summer seasonal color to dry, rocky soils.
 This cultivated native sports larger leaves and blooms than its straight species cousin and is adapted to Utah’s arid climate and high elevations.
 This tough perennial thrives in full sun and is not bothered by drought once established.

 Despite its dainty appearance, Sol Dancer is a resilient performer.
 It’s especially well-suited for rock gardens, native meadows, or as a bright accent along walkways and borders.
 Plus, it’s a magnet for native pollinators and not so appealing to deer—a win-win in any wild-friendly garden.
 If you're looking for bold color with barely-there maintenance, this little daisy knows how to shine.